Racial Inequality in the Workplace: Everything You Need to Know

 The theory of the "glass ceiling" coined first by the "Wall Street Journal" in 1986, refers to the hidden barrier that women (and others) experience as the reason they have been kept from positions of power.
 A study in the American Sociological Review discovered that approximately all racial and gender groups have similar chances of low-level promotion, while white men have a higher probability of high-level promotion than minorities.

 What is In-Group Favoritism?

 The American Sociological Review's analysis also discovered that people in positions of power are more likely to fill other power positions with subordinates of the same race and sex.
-White men occupy majority of managerial positions in the U.S., and executive positions are inevitably more likely granted to white men as result.
-Networking is vital to climbing the professional ladder, and who makes the decision about who is “owed” power positions are those who are already invested as owners or employee-owners (i.e. shareholders).
+White men occupy the majority of managerial positions in the U.S., and executive positions are inevitably more likely granted to white men as result.
+Networking is vital to climbing the professional ladder, and who makes the decision about who is “owed” power positions are those who are already invested as owners or employee-owners (i.e., shareholders).
 Minorities rely heavily on networking to gain higher-level positions, yet their chances of network favoritism are still lower than for white men who enjoy the full benefit of this customary practice.

 What is Direct Discrimination?

 Direct discrimination is based on categorical assumptions.
 Taste discrimination is one form of direct discrimination.
 Taste discrimination is racism based on group prejudices.
 Statistical discrimination by way of “system,” favors candidates of a specific background by creating a hiring or promotion process using group characteristics to evaluate individual characteristics.

 Indirect discrimination arises when the rules of the workplace seem fair and neutral but have an unequal effect on a group.
 Indirect discrimination occurs when networks offering priceless information and resources to excel in a career are geared toward one group by making the barrier for entry harder for a minority group to attain.